mariomolinam/academic-kickstart/content/research/index.md

 **Molina, Mario** (2013) "Unity between Sensibility and Understanding.
 The Origin of the Critical Problem" (in Spanish),  *Revista de Filosofia*, vol. LXIX, 195-213. [[article](https://scielo.conicyt.cl/scielo.php?pid=S0718-43602013000100015&script=sci_arttext)]

-## Working Papers
+## Working Papers and Under Review
 ---
 **Molina, Mario D.** "To rest on one’s laurels?
-Effectiveness and stability of status orders."
+Limitations of status orders for cooperation systems."

 Drouhot, Lucas, **Mario D. Molina**, and Filiz Garip, "Divided in Diversity?
 Majority-minority ties and cultural difference in friendship networks among European adolescents."

 Makovi, Kinga and **Mario D. Molina**.
 "Unequal Pay for Unequal Work?
 Opportunity Regimes and Fairness in the Workplace."

+Occhiutto, Nicholas and **Mario D. Molina**.
+“Brokering price bubbles: The case of the taxicab medallion bubble in New York City.”

 ## Work in Progress
 ---
+Bucca, Mauricio and **Mario D. Molina**.
+"Do people **really** prefer unequal societies?
+An experimental study on fairness concerns."

 **Molina, Mario D.** "The influence of high-status individuals on group-level cooperation."

-**Molina, Mario D.** "Does the cultural environment determine tolerance for inequality?"

-Occhiutto, Nicholas and **Mario D. Molina**.
-“The Social Structure of Asset Bubbles: The Case of the Taxicab Medallion in New York City.”
+**Molina, Mario D.** and Mauricio Bucca.
+"Is fairness contagious?
+An online experiment on the spread of fairness beliefs."

-Asad, Asad, **Mario D. Molina**, and Neil Lewis, Jr. "Profiles of psychological distress among noncitizens in the United States, 2011-2018."
+Asad, Asad, Amy Johnson, and **Mario D. Molina**.
+"On the margins: Categorical typicality and psychological distress in the United States, 2011-2018."

 Pan, Rui, **Mario D. Molina**, and Minsu Park.
 "Status differences and team disruption among K-pop bands using Wikipedia edits."

-Bucca, Mauricio and **Mario D. Molina**.
-"Exposure to inequality, fairness, and tolerance of inequality.
-An experimental Approach."
+**Molina, Mario D.** and Inna Smirnova.
+"The effect of negative status changes on voluntary contributions to a large Q&A community."